NC3-LU/cases_web/_knowhow/cisoapproach/SecurityPolicy-PhysicalAndEnvironmentalSecurity.markdown

 ## Clean desk policy
 Follow a clean desk policy, i.e.:

-* tidy away papers and [removable data storage media]({% link _knowhow/glossary/RemovableDevices.markdown %}) (USB flash drives, disks, etc), keeping them out of sight.
+* tidy away papers and [removable data storage media]({% link _knowhow/glossary/RemovableDevices.markdown %}) (USB flash drives, disks, etc.), keeping them out of sight.
 Remove your documents from the printer, fax or photocopiers;
 * keep the most important media under lock and key, or even in a fireproof safe;
 * if anyone leaves their PC unused for more than a few minutes, the screensaver should come on.
 A password should be entered to exit the screensaver and start work again.
 You are strongly advised not to bypass this step;
 * use a special waste bin or a shredder to destroy sensitive paper documents.